-The current independent members of the Board are David Cass and Ryan King.
+The current independent members of the Board are David Cass and Felicia de la Paz.
 The non-independent members of the Board include Keith Henderson (President and CEO of the Company) and Robert Kopple, who holds over 20% of the Company's issued and outstanding common shares.